Bogie exchange: China

 Also, China and ex-soviet countries use the different type coupler (Janney and SA-3).
 An adapter may be used.

 Finland

 A bogie exchange station exists in the Port of Turku with a short stretch of gauge railway.
 Freight cars get their bogies exchanged.
 SeaRail train ferries go from Germany and Sweden.
 They carry no passenger trains, and passengers must walk to Turku Harbour railway station opposite the ferry terminals.
 Finland has broad gauge.

+A similar station was built in Tornio in 2022 to facilitate train transport between Sweden and Finland along the dual-gauge Tornio–Haparanda railway and into Sweden's gauge network.
+The link had become more important as Finland closed its border with Russia.

 Germany

 In 1898, Emil Breidsprecher, a director of the Marienburg–Mława railway and a future professor at the Königliche Technische Hochschule zu Danzig, invented a system that allowed to change wheelsets in wagons that travelled across a break of gauge, without the need to unload them first.
 In September 1901, a facility was installed at the then German-Russian border at Iłowo.
 The system was used until 1914 on some railway border crossings between Russia and states using standard gauge.
 Known locations, in addition to Iłowo, are Łódź (then an industrial centre served by both standard and broad gauge railway lines) and Novoselytsia (then Austrian-Russian border).
 There were also some small installations to meet local demand.
 As of 1938, the sole facility operated at Zdolbuniv at the then Polish-Soviet border.

 A bogie exchange station in the port of Mukran serves train ferries that go to and from Russia, Latvia, and Lithuania, which have broad gauge.